kinecosystem/kin-ecosystem-sdk-docs/docs/android-guide.md

 title: Kin Ecosystem Android SDK
 ---

-Our documentation is available on [Github](https://github.com/kinecosystem/kin-ecosystem-android-sdk).
+All of our documentation is available on [Github](https://github.com/kinecosystem/kin-ecosystem-android-sdk).